EXsiDe4299/pet-project/README.en.md

 [RU 🇷🇺](README.md) | [EN 🇬🇧](README.en.md)

-This is an educational REST API implemented using FastAPI.
+This is a learning REST API implemented using FastAPI.
 The project is in development.
 As my skills improve, I will add new endpoints, refine the code structure, and add more functionality.

 ## Table of Contents